-Clinical conditions: Primary and secondary diagnosis data based on ICD-10 codes will be described using descriptive statistics by providing counts and percentages.
-Binary logistic regression will be carried out with UI (yes/no) as the outcome and clinical conditions will be selected based on current literature (Parkinsons disease, multiple sclerosis, stroke, dementia, diabeted, heart failure etc.).
-Counfounding factors such as age and BMI will also be included in the model as covariates.
-From these models we will report the adjusted odds ratios with accompanying 95% confidence intervals and p values (p <0.05 will be considered significant for all analyses).
+Clinical conditions: primary and secondary diagnosis data based on ICD-10 codes will be described using descriptive statistics by providing counts and percentages.
+Binary logistic regression will be carried out with UI (yes/no) as the outcome and clinical conditions will be selected based on current literature (Parkinson's disease, multiple sclerosis, stroke, dementia, diabetes, heart failure, etc).
+Confounding factors such as age and BMI will also be included in the model as covariates.
+From these models, we will report the adjusted ORs with accompanying 95% CIs and p values (p<0.05 will be considered significant for all analyses).

-Mortality: To determine whether UI is associated with mortality, data will be analysed by all deaths, deaths within 30 days of discharge and deaths within 3 months of discharge.
+Mortality: to determine whether UI is associated with mortality, data will be analysed by all deaths, deaths within 30 days of discharge and deaths within 3 months of discharge.
 For each time period, the following will be reported:

-- Total deaths: this will be described using counts and percentages and the number of deaths for the incontinent and continent cohorts. - Mortality rates: this will be calculated by dividing the total deaths by total person-years at risk for the whole cohort from admission to the end of the time period.
-Person-years will be calculated from summing time from admission to either death (if the death occurred before the end of the follow-up period) or to the end of the follow-up period for each individual. - Kaplan Meier curves: this will be used to show the overall survival probability from the day of admission. - Hazard ratios (HRs): these will be created using Cox Regression modelling for deaths with continence group (incontinent vs continent) as the independent variable of interest.
-Based on our clinical knowledge and the literature we have determined the following to be potential confounding factors of this relationship: age, BMI, mobility falls, pressure ulcers, urinary tract Infection, Parkinsons disease, multiple sclerosis, stroke, dementia, diabetes, heart failure, hypertension, myocardial infarction, COPD, and frailty.
+- ► Total deaths: this will be described using counts and percentages and the number of deaths for the incontinent and continent cohorts. - ▶ Mortality rates: this will be calculated by dividing the total deaths by total person-years at risk for the whole cohort from admission to the end of the time period.
+Person-years will be calculated from summing time from admission to either death (if the death occurred before the end of the follow-up period) or to the end of the follow-up period for each individual. - ► Kaplan-Meier curves: this will be used to show the overall survival probability from the day of admission. - HRs: these will be created using Cox regression modelling for deaths with the continent group (incontinent vs continent) as the independent variable of interest.
+Based on our clinical knowledge and the literature, we have determined the following to be potential confounding factors of this relationship: age, BMI, mobility, falls, pressure ulcers, urinary tract infection, Parkinson's disease, multiple sclerosis, stroke, dementia, diabetes, heart failure, hypertension, myocardial infarction, chronic obstructive pulmonary disease and frailty.
 How many of these confounding variables we will be able to include will be determined by the number of 'events' (deaths) in the model.
 If all cannot be included, they will be ranked by likely magnitude of their confounding influence to determine their inclusion in the model.
-Accompanying 95% confidence intervals and p values (p <0.05 will be considered significant for all analyses) will also be reported.
+Accompanying 95% CIs and p values (p<0.05 will be considered significant for all analyses) will also be reported.

-Missing data: Data fields will be checked for missing or incomplete data and where more than 40% of patient data is missing it will not be included in the analysis.
-To ensure meaningful analysis, minimum data requirements are set so that at a minimum the following data will be available for each participant: Age, gender, continence status, catheterisation status, mortality status, clinical diagnosis, and pressure ulcer risk.
+Missing data: data fields will be checked for missing or incomplete data and where more than 40% of patient data are missing, they will not be included in the analysis.
+To ensure meaningful analysis, minimum data requirements are set so that at a minimum, the following data will be available for each participant: age, gender, continence status, catheterisation status, mortality status, clinical diagnosis and pressure ulcer risk.